-I therefore thought it would be helpful to set out what to consider when laying out your CV.
-So here are our formatting tips so you can demonstrate your skills and experience within two pages making your CV presentable and utilising the white space appropriately:
+Below are some formatting tips so you can demonstrate your skills and experience within two pages making your CV presentable and utilising the white space appropriately.

-- Set Out Clear Sections: Ensure you are not repeating information throughout your CV.
+Ensure you are not repeating information throughout your CV.
 Your CV should have a Professional Profile, Career Summary, Education and an Additional Information section.
 There does not need to be any other information in your CV.
 Remember first impressions count so make your CV as easy to read as possible.
-Remember note that references are available upon request, just don’t include the details here (see our previous blog about what to include in a CV).
+Remember note that references are available upon request, just don’t include the details here (see our previous about what to include in a CV).